7 Best Sales Analytics Software on G2: My Go-to Picks (2026)

 SAP Sales Cloud 4.2/5 Complex, enterprise-scale sales operations Deep ERP integration and global revenue visibility Custom

-*These sales analytics software are top-rated in their category, according to G2’s Fall 2025 Grid Report.
-All offer custom pricing and a demo on request.
+*These sales analytics software are top-rated in their category, according to G2’s Spring 2026 Grid Report.

 At its core, sales analytics tools turn raw sales data into clear, actionable insights, helping teams forecast revenue accurately, spot deal risks early, and understand which activities actually move the needle.